Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Related Work

 \subsection{Diffusion-Based Method}

 DM~\cite{ho2020denoising} is a deep learning framework primarily utilized for image processing and computer vision tasks.
-Convert an input image into Gaussian noise through diffusion steps, and then reconstruct the original image via an inverse process.
-DM can generate detailed images from textual descriptions and are also effective for image restoration, image drawing, text-to-image, and image-to-image tasks~\cite{chen2024overview, lian2024equipping, shen2023advancing, shen2024boosting}.
+Fundamentally, DM work by corrupting the training data by continuously adding Gaussian noise, and then learning to recover the data by reversing this noise process.
+DM can generate detailed images from textual descriptions and are also effective for image restoration, image drawing, text-to-image, and image-to-image tasks~\cite{lin2023diffbir, zhang2024mrir, zhang2024forget, fei2023generative}.
 Essentially, by providing a textual description of the desired image, SD can produce a realistic image that aligns with the given description~\cite{ho2020denoising}.
 These models reframe the "image generation" process into a "diffusion" process that incrementally removes noise.
-Starting with random Gaussian noise, the models progressively eliminate it through training until it is entirely removed, yielding an image that closely matches the text description~\cite{ho2020denoising, lian2024equipping}.
-However, a significant drawback of this approach is the considerable time and memory required, especially for high-resolution image generation~\cite{chen2024overview}.
-LDM \cite{rombach2022high} was developed to address these limitations by significantly reducing memory and computational costs.
-This is achieved by applying the diffusion process within a lower-dimensional latent space rather than the high-dimensional pixel space \cite{chen2024overview}.
+Starting with random Gaussian noise, the models progressively eliminate it through training until it is entirely removed, yielding an image that closely matches the text description~\cite{ho2020denoising, zhang2024mrir}.
+However, a significant drawback of this approach is the considerable time and memory required, especially for high-resolution image generation~\cite{lin2023diffbir}.
+LDM~\cite{rombach2022high} was developed to address these limitations by significantly reducing memory and computational costs.
+This is achieved by applying the diffusion process within a lower-dimensional latent space instead of the high-dimensional pixel space~\cite{lin2023diffbir}.